security-pride/LLMDroid/README.md

 LLMDroid is a novel testing framework designed to enhance existing automated mobile GUI testing tools by leveraging LLMs more efficiently.

-We applied LLMDroid to three popular open-source Android automated testing tools: Droidbot, Humanoid (based on Droidbot), and Fastbot.
+We applied LLMDroid to three popular open-source Android automated testing tools: Droidbot, Humanoid (based on Droidbot), and Fastbot2.

 ## File Structure